 However, new bookmakers also pop up all the time, meaning there are new chances to make profit on a regular basis — even for people like me, whose name has been in the public domain for years as the guy teaching everyone how to do all of this.

-I do think that throughout 2019 certainly, and hopefully 2020 too, everyone will be able to make a great amount of income by doing this.
+I do think that throughout 2020, everyone will be able to make a great amount of income by doing this.

 When it comes to 2021, assuming nothing has changed in the space, I see bookmakers being very good at spotting people doing the basics of backing, laying and profiting.
 I’m not sure that new or existing users will be able to make the significant amounts of profit that they have done so far and still do right now from a single set of accounts.